 “We’ve been calling the transition zone the jovicline, and its discovery has only been made possible by Juno’s microwave instrument.”

 Among Jupiter’s most notable attributes is its distinctive banded appearance.
 Planetary scientists call the light, whiteish bands zones, and the darker, reddish ones belts.
-Jupiter’s planetary-scale winds circulate in opposite direction, east and west, on the edges of these colourful stripes.
+Jupiter’s planetary-scale winds circulate in opposite direction, east and west, on the edges of these colorful stripes.
 A key question is whether this structure is confined to the planet’s cloud tops, or if the belts and zones persist with increasing depth.

 An investigation of this phenomenon is one of the primary objectives of NASA’s Juno mission, and the spacecraft carries a specially-designed microwave radiometer to measure emission from deep within the Solar System’s largest planet for the first time.